 Maintain an overview of all branch locations and their employees

-Your first table "Stores" gives you an overview of all branches.
-Here you can see the exact address, all employees per shop and the sales manager responsible for the respective shop.
-The column showing your employees is linked to the second table "Employees".
-Here you see a complete list of your employees per branch.
-In addition to a picture, the respective position of the employee is also displayed here.
+Your first table "Stores" gives you an overview of all stores.
+Here you can see the exact address, all employees per store and the sales manager responsible for the corresponding store.
+The column that shows your employees is linked to the second table "Employees".
+Here you can see a complete list of your employees per branch.
+Besides a picture, the respective position of the employee is also displayed here.

-The entire line is highlighted in red if the corresponding employee is a Store Manager.
+The entire row is highlighted in red if the corresponding employee is a Store Manager.
 This way you can see directly who is mainly responsible for the store location.
-You can easily set the marking of individual rows with the small colour bucket above your table.
-Here you can define rules that colour the row accordingly.
+Marking individual rows you can easily set with the small color bucket above your table.
+Here you can define rules that will color the row accordingly.
 In addition, this base also contains the contact details of the individual employees.

-An additional column for documents allows you to store employment contracts or CVs, so you have all important documents in one place.
-Another linked column is the "Trainings" column, here you can organise further training for your employees in the next table.
+An additional column for documents allows you to store employment contracts or resumes, so you have all important documents in one place.
+Another linked column is the "Trainings" column, here you can organize trainings for your employees in the next table.

 Organise further training for your employees